joseph-468/joseph-468/README.md

 ## About me
-Hello, my name is Joseph and I'm a primarily C++ developer.
+Hello, my name is Joseph and I'm a software developer.
 I hope you enjoy or find use out of the projects I have made :)

 ### My Website